 How statistics on rents, lettings and tenancies are compiled, including information about what is shown by each table and discontinued tables.

-This guidance is to be read in conjunction with the series on rents, lettings and tenancies which includes the latest statistical releases and sets of live tables.
+This guidance is to be read in conjunction with the collection on social housing lettings which includes the latest statistical releases and sets of live tables.

 Local authority rent levels